neilvmorrison/big-lifts/README.md

 ## 🤝 Contributing

 We welcome contributions!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to get started.
-For a full product overview, please see our [Product Overview page](PRODUCT_OVERVIEW.md).

 ## 📝 Pull Request Template